 With more than 25,000 people packed into a tightly laid out grid of 61 (Ground + 6) buildings across 5 hectares, the population of Natwar Parekh Colony (NPC), a public housing neighbourhood in Mumbai, is comparable to that of a Tier-3 city in India.

 As a result of poor planning, more than 70% of the residents live with no access to sunlight, air ventilation or open spaces in and around their homes.
-Curry Stone Design has been working with the residents of NPC since 2016 to understand the impact of the poorly designed space on their lives and find solutions that can trigger transformation.
+Community Design Agency has been working with the residents of NPC since 2016 to understand the impact of the poorly designed space on their lives and find solutions that can trigger transformation.

-NPC was built in 2007 as part of the Slum Rehabilitation Authority’s (SRA) aim to provide formal housing to slum and pavement dwellers from different parts of Mumbai.
+NPC was built in 2007 as part of the Rehabilitation and Resettlement Plan (R&R) with the aim to provide formal housing to slum and pavement dwellers from different parts of Mumbai.
 Till 2018, people from more than 10 different locations across the city were relocated to NPC.
 Most of the residents were Project Affected People (PAPs), i.e. people relocated to make land available for the city’s expansion and infrastructure projects.
 The residents were allotted homes through a lottery system and they didn’t have a say in where and whom they wanted to live with.

 Design and Build